 TREATMENT FOR ADDICTIVE EATING - MANY SHADES OF GRAY

 For years, the popular culture has embraced the relationship between food and addiction.
 It permeates our daily vernacular– "I'm hooked on bread", "I need a candy fix", "I can't get off the stuff", "I'm a carb addict".
 Grocery store shelves ...

 GRAIN BRAIN: The Surprising Truth about Wheat, Carbs, and Sugar

-In the United States today there are more than five and a half million individuals who carry the diagnosis of full-blown Alzheimer’s disease.
-And clearly a much larger number of people qualify as suffering from “pre-Alzheimer’s” disease or ...
+In the United States today there are more than five and a half million individuals who carry the diagnosis of full-blown Alzheimer's disease.
+And clearly a much larger number of people qualify as suffering from "pre-Alzheimer's" disease or what clinicians ...